NewStrangeWorlds/BeAR/_sources/sections/chemistry_models.rst.txt

 .. include:: ../examples/fastchem_parameters.dat
    :literal:

-The first and second entry correspond to the location of the elemantal abundance file and the file with the equilibrium constants, respectively.
+The first and second entry correspond to the location of the elemental abundance file and the file with the equilibrium constants, respectively.
 BeAR already includes a sample of these files in the folder ``fastchem_data``.
 Otherwise, they can be obtained from the `FastChem repository <https://github.com/NewStrangeWorlds/FastChem>`_.